One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 Bonus: Personal reports from life in 3 queer-friendly cities

-Each service includes all of the following for a flat fee:pre-consult personalized research/notes preparation (2+ hours)
+Consults include all of the following for a flat fee:survey form

 You'd like to get an overview of how best to prepare for the move (e.g., documents to prepare and bring)